 Audrey Choi graduated in 2015 with a BS in Computer Science.
 She grew up in various places, but calls Haymarket, Virginia her hometown.
 During her time at UVA she was active in EGuides (Engineering Tour Guides), serving as Co-Chair during her fourth year, and a member of Sigma Kappa.
-Audrey moved to New York from DC in July 2016 and subs equently joined the Virginia Club of New York.
+Audrey moved to New York from DC in July 2016 and subsequently joined the Virginia Club of New York.
 She has been an active member of the Events Committee, helping plan Wahoo Wednesdays and various other events.
-Audrey currently works as a Software Consultant at Red Hat and spends her free time boxing, traveling, and hiking and other outdoor activities.
+Audrey currently works as a Software Engineer at Venmo and spends her free time boxing, traveling, and hiking and other outdoor activities.

 Upon graduating from UVA’s Batten School in 2015 with her Master’s in Public Policy, Juliana moved to New York to serve as the Virginia Club’s Executive Director.
-Throughout her time at the Virginia Club, she helped launch Hoos Hungry and piloted the Social Entrepreneurship Panel and Finance Networking Initiative alongside other board members.
+Throughout her time at the Virginia Club, she helped launch the Hoos Hungry Committee and piloted the Social Entrepreneurship Panel and Finance Networking Initiative alongside other board members.
 Her favorite events are panels, such as the 2017 Diversity in STEM panel in partnership with the School of Engineering, and Mr. Jefferson’s Holiday Party.
 She is excited to return to the board and continue to serve as the Hoos Hungry Co-Chair as well as help the Events and STUDIO Committees continue to provide members awesome programming options year round.

 Originally from Cali, Colombia, Juliana is a double Hoo; having received her undergraduate degree from the College in 2014.
 During her time at the University, she was involved with the University Dance Club, Peer Mentoring Program for Latino and Hispanic Students, and Class Council.
 She is currently a Class of 2014 Trustee, and manages all of the social media accounts for her class.
-As her time as Executive Director draws nigh, Juliana has accepted a position as Strategic Planner at a boutique innovation consulting firm, The Medici Group, located steps away from the Yale Club!
+After concluding her two-year tenure as ED of the Virginia Club, Juliana joined a boutique innovation and strategy consulting firm called The Medici Group, located steps away from the Yale Club!
 Juliana is also part of the Harriman Cup Board and serves on the junior board of The LGBT Community Center, located in the heart of the West Village, where she currently resides.

 President Emeritus, Joshua G. Holmes, now holds the position of Treasurer of the Virginia Club’s Board of Directors.
 Upon completion of his term as President in 2014, he was reelected as the Board’s Treasurer, a position he held previously.
 He also serves as an observer on the Yale Club’s Membership & Marketing Committee, and on the Hoos Hungry Committee.
 Prior to joining the Board, he served on the Membership & Marketing and Social Committees, where he lent support and helped to plan multiple events.
 Joshua’s first introduction to the Club came through softball in Central Park; you will still find him in orange socks at shortstop co-captaining our team on most summer Sundays.